 Section 16(a) of the Exchange Act, requires the Company's directors, executive officers and beneficial owners of more than 10% of the Company's capital stock to file reports of ownership and changes of ownership with the SEC and the New York Stock Exchange.
-Based solely on its review of the copies of such reports received by it, and written representations from certain reporting persons, the Company believes, that, during the year ended December 31, 2006, its directors, executive officers and beneficial owners of more than 10% of the Company's Common Stock have complied with all filing requirements applicable to them, except that Mr. Fannon failed to timely file one report disclosing the conversion of 19,500 operating partnership units of the Company's majority-owned subsidiary, Sun Communities Operating Limited Partnership, into 19,500 shares of Common Stock and Mr. Jorissen failed to timely file a report disclosing the sale of 2,700 shares of Common Stock.
+Based solely on its review of the copies of such reports received by it, and written representations from certain reporting persons, the Company believes, that, during the year ended December 31, 2007, its directors, executive officers and beneficial owners of more than 10% of the Company's Common Stock have complied with all filing requirements applicable to them, except that Mr. Piasecki failed to timely file one report disclosing a liquidating distribution of Preferred OP Units from an entity of which Mr. Piasecki was an owner.